Vision for the Future

 4. The internal structure of the organisation

 4.a Currently, the organisation has a simplistic internal structure which consists of meetings where members and supporters can attend and business conducted; day-to-day issues conducted by officers via email.
 This is in line with the existing constitution.
 In practical terms it is an inadequate structure: cumbersome, stifles discussion, delays decisions, unnecessarily time consuming and places much responsibility on a small group of elected officers.
 It does not support local groups or encourage or support campaigning and organisational development.
-The need to further RSC has led to organised meetings via Zoom of officers and co-opted members to plan and organise meetings and other activities.
+The need to further Act 4 Inclusion has led to organised meetings via Zoom of officers and co-opted members to plan and organise meetings and other activities.
 The successful meetings on ‘Care’ and ‘Coproduction’ were possible as a result of having a ‘steering committee’.
 We support the idea of having a steering committee that facilitates the organisation and we recommend this body is written into the constitution.

 4.b In line with this thinking, we would support organisational and constitutional changes whereby the officer positions of Chair and Vice Chair would be replaced by having a Facilitator and an Engagement Officer.